jackiehjm/stx-docs/doc/source/introduction/terms.rst

    Preinstallation
      New deployments for a system that is installed in the factory.
      *Preinstallation* also refers to software media that is installed alongside the existing deployment in preparation for an upgrade.

+   Shared NIC
+     A single physical port that can be shared by two or more system networks (oam, mgmt., cluster-host, pxeboot and data)
+     For more information, see :ref:`sriov-port-sharing`.